UCSB-CS56-Projects/Alex-Example/README.md

 Alex-Example
 ============

-This is an example repo for the guess lecture.
+This is an example repo for the guest lecture.
 Hey
 By Alex Hamstra